 Key lessons learned from the Programme implementation were:

 Inter-ministerial collaboration can successfully result in programming synergies.
 However, as inter-ministerial and cross-sectoral collaboration processes require some time to mature, most stakeholders believe that the ministries had started seeing the positive implications only towards the project’s end.
 Similarly, the identification and dissemination of SLM techniques would require time and resources beyond the initial five year implementation period.
-Consequently, to scale up the success of the first phase, the Programme should been funded for the ten year duration, as initially planned.
+Consequently, to scale up the success of the first phase, the Programme should have been funded for the ten year duration, as initially planned.

 The Programme was implemented with the collaboration of various organizations having different approaches to development, including government agencies, academia, and NGOs.
 During the initial years of implementation there were inefficiencies, caused mainly by lack of clarity of organizational roles.

-Although not part of the Program M&E, the development of M&E tools such as a database and MESAT were part of the Program M&E function.
-The failure to develop these tools has deprived the pilot Programme of systematically tracking impact.
+Although not part of the Programme M&E, the development of M&E tools such as a database and MESAT were part of the Programme M&E function.
+The failure to develop these tools has deprived the pilot Programme of the ability to systematically track impact.
 Such tracking of impact would have not only helped highlight the Programme’s immediate successes and the processes which led to these successes, but would have also provided informed foundations for the development of future programmes.

 Acronyms and Abbreviations